clinicjs/node-clinic/README.md

     clinic bubbleprof -- node server.js

+  To help us improve the tool, upload your data to the clinic cloud:

+    clinic upload 1000.clinic-doctor

   For more information use the --help option:

     clinic doctor --help
     clinic bubbleprof --help
+    clinic upload --help

   Flags
   -h | --help                Display Help